 Current Champion and Team Magic driver Dario Balestri is hoping for a better day tomorrow, ‘This is my first time to race on this track and it was difficult because there was not much grip.
 I did not make any car changes today but tomorrow the track will be better.
 I think grip roll might become a problem when grip levels build up.’

-Serpent team leader and mulitple European Champion Michael Salven was happy with his day, ‘Good start and we have a good base set-up to work from.
+Serpent team leader and multiple European Champion Michael Salven was happy with his day, ‘Good start and we have a good base set-up to work from.
 The car is a little lose and we need to find more steering but we have many options to try.
 I’m happy with our first day.’
 Salven’s comments were echoed by team-mate Mark Green, ‘Great opening day.
-I ran Michael’s set up in the last run and its a great starting point for everyone.
+I ran Michael’s set up in the last run and it’s a great starting point for everyone.
 Tomorrow we can start to fine tune it.’

 Top Mugen driver Rick Vrielijnck was happy too with his day, ‘I’m quite happy with my car and my engine is running good.
 I need to find more steering but in general it was a good day for me.’